rmandla/gregor_doc/gregor.md

 ### Tutorial:

-We created a tutorial to use GREGOR to test for enrichment between association statistics and genomic regions available [at this link](https://colab.research.google.com/drive/1iwNnEjuJbJ9pyQ9KG7inCQt1LQzlJxTQ?usp=sharing)
+We created a tutorial to use GREGOR to test for enrichment between association statistics and genomic regions available UPDATE LINK TO GREGOR TUTORIAL [at this link](https://colab.research.google.com/drive/1iwNnEjuJbJ9pyQ9KG7inCQt1LQzlJxTQ?usp=sharing)

 ### Use cases:

-we present two cases centered around analyzing rare cell types.
+We present two cases focused on identifying enrichment between association results and genomic regions.

-1. Task: Given a scRNA-seq data set with rare cell types, identify the marker genes
+1. **Task**: Given the summary statistics from a GWAS for a specific trait, identify the cell or tissue types involved in the trait.
-Background: To better understand rare cell types, we can identify genes that are distinct in their gene expression profile
+    * **Background**: To understand the biology underlying complex traits, we can see which cell types are likely involved in the association
-Goal: Identify marker genes for rare cell types
+    * **Goal**: Identify cell or tissue types underlying a GWAS
-Method: API pipeline with some downsampling to balance class sizes
+    * **Method**: Test for enrichment between index variants from a GWAS with epigenomic regions for different cell or tissue types.
-Outcome: Marker genes for rare cell types
+    * **Outcome**: P-value and size of the SNP intersection for each epigenomic dataset.

-2. Task: Given a scRNA-seq data set with rare cell types, construct a trajectory mapping the relationships between all cell types
+2. **Task**: Given the summary statistics from a GWAS for a specific trait, identify the cell or tissue types involved in the trait.
-Background: To better understand rare cell types, we can look at their ontological frame with respect to other cell types mapped in some embedding space
+    * **Background**: To understand the biology underlying complex traits, we can see which cell types are likely involved in the association
-Goal: Append rare cell types to lineage tree of more common cell types
+    * **Goal**: Identify cell or tissue types underlying a GWAS
-Method: API pipeline with a separate projection of rare cell types to embedding after initial trajectory construction
+    * **Method**: Test for enrichment between index variants from a GWAS with epigenomic regions for different cell or tissue types.
-Outcome: Cell type trajectory
+    * **Outcome**: P-value and size of the SNP intersection for each epigenomic dataset.